-Persistent AF episodes can last for periods of more than seven days and are treated with medication or a medical procedure called cardioversion.
+- With persistent AF episodes can last for periods of more than seven days and are treated with medication or a medical procedure called cardioversion

 All patients with AF, including paroxysmal AF, are at an increased risk of stroke.
 UK guidelines recommend anticoagulant treatment, such as the blood-thinning drug warfarin, for patients with all types of AF in order to reduce the risk of stroke.
 Within 1.5 years, over a fifth of patients with paroxysmal AF progress to permanent AF.

 A study, carried out by the University of Birmingham’s Institute of Applied Health Research and published in Heart, has discovered that patients with paroxysmal AF are significantly less likely to receive anticoagulants for stroke prevention than patients with persistent or permanent AF.